 If your grill won’t stay lit or the flames don’t seem to get as big and hot as they usually do, you probably have a gas flow problem.
-First, check to make sure your tank still has fuel in it and that the valve is fully open.
+First, check to ensure your tank still has fuel and that the valve is fully open.
 If neither of those is the issue, you’ll want to reset the regulator.

 How to Reset Your Regulator

 A relatively common problem is the bypass valve inside the regulator getting stuck closed or half-closed.
 It limits the amount of gas to the burners, causing the grill to go out or not heat properly.
 To reset your regulator, follow these steps.

 Step 1: Open the lid of your grill and then turn all burners to the off position.

 Step 2: Turn the valve on the propane tank clockwise to shut off the gas to the regulator.